 Criddle in my arms about an hour before she passed.
+Never a sweeter dog walked the earth. |

 I don't believe animals have a "soul" in the manner that a human does but I do believe they have something, call it a "life-force" that gives them a personality and a modicum of intelligence.
 I also don't believe in animals or pets going to heaven as we tend to think of it.
 Instead I put my faith and trust in God and believe that he will take care of them in death as he did in life.
 I choose to think of the example Christ gave when he talked about the birds in Matthew 6:26 when he says: